Cotopaxi and Illinizas - Ecuador

 - Ages 16 & 17: Accompanied by a parent or legal guardian for the duration of the program

 An individual’s birthday must precede the departure date of the program.
 For example, a 15-year-old who turns 16 on July 1 may participate on a program beginning July 2.

 Under-aged participants on Private Climb or Group Climb programs are assessed on an individual basis.

-Both the parent or legal guardian and the Participant must sign all forms.
-A minor climber must be accompanied by their parent/legal guardian throughout the entirety of the program.
+A parent or legal guardian must accompany the minor climber throughout the entirety of the program.
 If either climber must descend at any time during the program, both climbers must descend together.

 Is it safe to travel in Ecuador?